zikrehaimanot/tictactoe/README.md

 # Simple tictactoe
-This is my attempt at recreating the childhood game of tictactoe
+This is our attempt at recreating the childhood game of tictactoe

 ## link to live site :